Wsrxgh/As1-Web-service/README.md

 The Main service is accessible directly at http://localhost:8000 from the host machine.
 However, for consistency and security, it's recommended to access it through the NGINX proxy.

 Similarly, the Auth service can be accessed directly at http://localhost:8001 from the host machine.
 Like the Main service, it's advisable to access the Auth service through the NGINX proxy for uniformity and security.

+## Starting the Services of Assignment 3.2

+auth-deployment.yaml, url-deployment.yaml, pv.yaml, url-deployment.yaml are for deploying our services onto the Kubernetes cluster.

+Apply all the four yaml files on the control node with the command:

+    $ kubectl apply -f xx.yaml